xulihang/BasicCAT-website/_posts/2026-07-11-self-hosted-manga-translation-api-server.md

 ## Deployment

-There are two server projects, which have different deployment:
+There are two server projects, which differ in their deployment approaches:

 * [ImageTrans_wsServer](https://github.com/xulihang/ImageTrans_wsServer): The server runs on `http://localhost:51042` by default.
 All translation requests are forwarded to a connected ImageTrans desktop instance via WebSocket, and the result is returned as an HTTP response.
 You can deploy the server on a public VPS or NAS at home and then connect your local AI computer to the server.
 The server is written in B4J.
-* [image-translation-server](https://github.com/xulihang/image-translation-server): The server directly lanuches local ImageTrans instances via command line.
+* [image-translation-server](https://github.com/xulihang/image-translation-server): The server directly launches local ImageTrans instances via command line.
 It can be deployed to a powerful VPS or your local AI computer.
 The server is written in Python.
 Docker deployment is supported.